Take the Scenic Detour 🛣

 Hey there!
 This post may contain affiliate links.
-If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
+If you click on an affiliate link and make a purchase, I receive a small commission at no extra cost to you.
 I only recommend products and services that I believe will be of value to you.
 Thank you!
 I really appreciate your support!
+You can find more information in our Privacy Policy in the footer.

 Flanked on three sides by the Moselle and Seille Rivers, Metz has always held a strategic location with natural barriers, food and water sources, and fertile soil.
 Inhabited since the stone age, it was eventually home to Celts who built a hill fort there, but in 52 BC when Julius Caesar conquered Gaul, the city became part of the vast Roman Empire under the name Divodorum Médiomatricorum.
 It thrived for hundreds of years as an important Roman city.